 Rise and Win

-My first song, Rise and Win, was written during the summer of 1990 and finished that December.
+I began Rise and Win during the summer of 1990 and finished it in December.
 During Christmas vacation, I had borrowed a friend's Ensoniq synthesizer/sequencer and composed the background music for it.
 Awesome fun!
-It took me a whole month, sitting there 'til the wee-hours of the morning in my freezing Midwest basement!
+It took me a whole month, sitting there 'til the wee-hours of the morning in a freezing Illinois basement!
 I remember being so excited about this one because it was my first completed song with both music and lyrics.
-It was written soon after I was "born again".
-This song captures my early zealousness and idealism of a Christian newborn.

 My God and Lord

-“Never be lacking in zeal, but keep your spiritual fervor, serving the Lord.” —Romans 12:1
+“Never be lacking in zeal, but keep your spiritual fervor, serving the Lord.” —Romans 12:11